-- 1.1.
-In accordance with the Statutes of the CEGC/ICCIC, a World Championship competition shall be organised every year. - 1.2.
-Each World Championship competition approved by the CEGC/ICCIC shall include categories for men and women.
-No competitor under the age of 16 years shall be permitted to compete in a World Championship competition. - 1.3.
-Each World Championship competition shall include a difficulty competition and a speed competition. - 1.4.
+1.1.
+In accordance with the Statutes of the UIAA COMMISSION, a World Championship competition could be organized every year.

+1.2.
+Each World Championship competition approved by the UIAA COMMISSION shall include categories for men and women.
+No competitor under the age of 16 years shall be permitted to compete in a World Championship competition.

+1.3.
+World Championship competition may include a lead/difficulty competition, a boulder/difficulty competition and a speed competition.

+1.4.
 World Championship competitions shall normally take place during weekend periods including Friday.
-The maximum duration of a World Championship shall be three (3) days. - 1.5.
+The maximum duration of a World Championship shall be three (3)days.

+1.5.
 The winners of both the men's and women's categories of the Difficulty and Speed competitions shall be awarded, respectively, gold, silver and bronze medals.
-In addition, the first three competitors in both the men's and women's Difficulty and Speed categories shall be awarded a World Championship trophy. - 2.
-DIFFICULTY COMPETITIONS - 2.1.
-Each World Championship difficulty competition shall be organised following the CEGC/ICCIC approved format. - 3.
-BOULDERING COMPETITIONS - 3.1.
-Each World Championship bouldering competition shall be organised following the CEGC/ICCIC approved format. - 4.
-SPEED COMPETITIONS - 4.1.
-Each World Championship speed competition shall be organised following the CEGC/ICCIC approved format.
+In addition, the first three competitors in both the men's and women's Difficulty and Speed categories shall be awarded a World Championship trophy.